Stroke Performance Measures

 Stroke, also called brain attack, occurs when blood flow to the brain is disrupted.
 Disruption in blood flow is caused when either a blood clot or piece of plaque blocks one of the vital blood vessels in the brain (ischemic stroke), or when a blood vessel in the brain bursts, spilling blood into surrounding tissues (hemorrhagic stroke).

 The following graph shows how MUSC handled certain factors when treating stroke patients when compared to the national average.
-The national average is comprised of other hospitals using Get With the Guidelines (GWTG) who are also Primary Certified Stroke Centers through Joint Commission accreditation.
-In 2008, MUSC was recognized by the American Heart Association through its GWTG program with a Triple Performance Achievement.
-MUSC received a bronze award in the treatment of coronary artery disease, heart failure and stroke.
-Only 25 hospitals nationwide were recognized with Triple Performance Achievement.
+The national average is comprised of other hospitals using Get With the Guidelines (GWTG) who are also Primary Certified Stroke Centers through Joint Commission accreditation. t.

-The numbers reported are from July-September 2012.
+The numbers reported are from April - June 2013.
 In all cases, a higher score is better.

 Appropriate Care Measure